darya/framework/src/Darya/Http/README.md

 They can be populated with request data when instantiated.
-This data is expected to mirror the structure of PHP's superglobals, which means the superglobals themselves can be used to represent the current request.
+This data is expected to mirror the structure of PHP's superglobals, which means the superglobals themselves can be used to build a representation of the current request.

 ```php
 $request = Request::create($_SERVER['REQUEST_URI'], $_SERVER['REQUEST_METHOD'], array(